0x1B05/english/kaoyan/content/writing.typ

 Write a letter to a friend of yours to 1) recommend one of your favorite movies and 2) give reasons for your recommendation.

-- You should write about 100 words on ANSWER SHEET 2.
+- You should write about 100 words.
 - Do not sign your own name at the end of the letter.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Must-Watch Movie Recommendation!

 Dear [Friend's Name],

 I hope this letter finds you well.
-I recently watched a movie that I must recommend to you: “The Grand Budapest Hotel” directed by Wes Anderson.
-This film stands out not only for its unique storytelling but also for its visual and thematic brilliance.
+I recently watched a movie that I must recommend to you: “The Grand Budapest Hotel” directed by Wes Anderson. #underline[_This film stands out not only for its unique storytelling but also for its visual and thematic brilliance._]

-The movie is a vibrant tapestry of humor and drama, masterfully woven through a narrative that spans several generations at a famous European hotel.
-What captivates most is Anderson's distinctive style—meticulously crafted scenes, symmetrical compositions, and a pastel color palette that transforms each frame into a work of art.
+The movie is *a vibrant tapestry of humor and drama*, #underline[_masterfully woven through a narrative that spans several generations at a famous European hotel_]. #underline[_What *captivates* most is_] Anderson's distinctive style—meticulously crafted scenes, symmetrical compositions, and a pastel color palette that transforms each frame into a work of art.

-Moreover, the ensemble cast delivers performances that are both enchanting and poignant, perfectly complementing the whimsical yet thoughtful storyline.
-It’s a cinematic experience that offers both a visual feast and a profound commentary on the nature of time, memory, and friendship.
+Moreover, #underline[_the *ensemble* cast delivers performances that are both *enchanting* and *poignant*, perfectly complementing the *whimsical* yet thoughtful *storyline*._] It’s a *cinematic* experience that #underline[_offers both a visual feast and a profound *commentary* on the nature of time, memory, and friendship._]

 I think you’ll find it both entertaining and inspiring.
 Enjoy the movie!